How to control initial indexing

 There are two ways of controlling how Curiosity indexes your data to make sure it doesn't interfere with your work:

-You can pause indexing, and
+You can pause indexing when on battery, and

 You can schedule when indexing happens

-How to pause indexing?
+How to pause or schedule indexing?

 To schedule indexing for a time when it won't disturb you:

-Scroll down to the section File indexing
+Go to the section File Scheduling

 Click and drag on the green tiles 🟩 to turn off indexing for times/days